Air transport in the United Kingdom: Environmental impact

-Critics of the Government's policy advocate addressing climate change impacts by constraining demand for air travel.
-The study Predict and Decide - Aviation, climate change and UK policy concludes that the Government should seek an alternative aviation policy based on managing demand rather than providing for it.
+Critics of the government's policy advocate addressing climate change impacts by constraining demand for air travel.
+The study Predict and Decide - Aviation, climate change and UK policy concludes that the government should seek an alternative aviation policy based on managing demand rather than providing for it.
 This would be accomplished via a strategy that presumes "… against the expansion of UK airport capacity" and restrains demand by the use of economic instruments to price air travel less attractively.
-Other studies point to a significant contribution to aviation's climate change emissions by the social phenomenon hypermobility, and the increasing prevalence of hypermobility among UK and global citizens. and Mander & Randles (2009).
-Key to the concerns expressed in these studies are: that vast distances are easily travelled in a relatively short time, entailing substantial greenhouse gas emissions; that these emissions are made at-altitude where they have much greater climate consequences than emissions made at ground-level; and that social pressures and marketing programs such as frequent flyer miles programs that both encourage a growing amount of travel and means to go.
+Other studies point to a significant contribution to aviation's climate change emissions by the social phenomenon hypermobility, and the increasing prevalence of hypermobility among UK and global citizens.
+Key to the concerns expressed in these studies are: that vast distances are easily travelled in a relatively short time, entailing substantial greenhouse gas emissions; that these emissions are made at altitude where they have much greater climate consequences than emissions made at ground level; and that social pressures and marketing programs such as frequent-flyer programs that both encourage a growing amount of travel and means to go.

-Climate scientist Kevin Anderson of the Tyndall Centre for Climate Change Research demonstrated in 2009 that continued annual growth in UK air travel at the usual seven percent until 2012 and at three percent thereafter will lead to such travel consuming 70 percent of the UK's total planned national carbon emissions by 2030.
-In that less-than-business-as-usual scenario, UK air travel emissions would increase from 11 MT in 2006, to 17 MT in 2012, and 28 MT in 2030.
+In 2009, climate scientist Kevin Anderson of the Tyndall Centre for Climate Change Research demonstrated that continued annual growth in UK air travel at the usual seven per cent until 2012 and at three per cent thereafter will lead to such travel consuming 70 per cent of the UK's total planned national carbon emissions by 2030.
+In that less-than-business-as-usual scenario, UK air travel emissions would increase from 11 MT in 2006 to 17 MT in 2012, and 28 MT in 2030.
 His contention is that the consequences of not promptly reducing the demand or supply for air travel in the UK and elsewhere will result in severe consequences for society and the ecosystems upon which humanity depends.